 Toner: Skip this step or use a toner that offers hydrating benefits.
 Avoid alcohol-based toners.

-Serum or moisturizer: Oil-in-water formulations, such as lightweight gels, lotions, and serums, are ideal for normal to dry skin.
+Serum or moisturizer: oil-in-water formulations, such as lightweight gels, lotions, and serums, are ideal for normal to dry skin.

 Oily Skin